Learn-Build-Teach/deals-for-devs/README.md

 Then, select your newly created database.
 On the next page, you'll want to copy the `PostgreSQL endpoint` property.
 It will look something like this.

+> If this is your first project, you may have the ability to generate a new API key during the creation of the new DB.
+This will automatically populate into the Postgres URL that is shown to you.
+If so, you can skip the next step of creating an API Key.

 `postgresql://l5kbra:<YOUR_API_KEY>@us-east-1.sql.xata.sh/<DB_NAME>:main?sslmode=require`

+You'll need to replace `<YOUR_API_KEY>` with a new API key.
+You can create your API key in your `Account Settings` which can be found in the dropdown menu on your profile icon in the top right corner of the dashboard.

-> Xata has branches to create multiple instance of a database.
+> Xata uses branches to create multiple instance of a database.
 The default branch is `main`.
 These onboarding steps will assume you are using this default `main` branch.
 Learn more about [Xata branching](https://xata.io/branching).

-You'll need to replace `<YOUR_API_KEY>` with a new API key.
-You can create your API key in your `Account Settings` which can be found in the dropdown menu on your profile icon in the top right corner of the dashboard.

 Then, you'll need to update the `DATABASE_URL` environment variable in your `.env` file.